malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 Birds have a similar structure called the dorsal ventricular ridge (DVR) that some neuroscientists believe provide similar capability to the neocortex [SDOct2012].
 I have also seen some suggestion that fish have a similar structure with similar functionality.

+tbd.
+There is also some suggestion that the Thalamus is strongly involved...and it or its synonyms are found in .....

 ### Neuronal structure
 The neurons in mammalian brains are different to those in artificial neural networks in terms of the physical way in which they operate, but I posit that the difference is not significant for the experience of consciousness.
 Any mechanism that supports sufficient flexibility of learning could suffice for the realization of consciousness.